Levi--G/JsonHCS.Net/Proxies.md

 Now you can build (or package) and reference the Library you made twice, one for the client using JsonHCS api definitions and one for the server (you need to tell Visual studio or MSbuild to define SERVER as a compilation constant).
 In your client you can use the abstract class to generate the proxy as described earlier, in the server you can inherit your implementation from the abstract class you made and no need to define your routes/attributes again as they are set in the abstract class.

-Now when you make changes to your definition both api and client will get compile-time checks of valid api implementation/usage!
+Now when you make changes to your definition both api and client will get compile-time checks of valid api implementation/usage without any custom plugins or code generation!

 ## Issues